Matiasus/framework/README.md

 </p>
 <h4>Form</h4>
 <p>
 Simple html form creator allows to create custimised form html element.
-Starts with createing new Instance of class <i>\Vendor\Form\Form</i>.
+Starts with creating a new Instance of class <i>\Vendor\Form\Form</i>.
 <pre>
 // new instance of form tag
 $html = new \Vendor\Form\Form();